KacperKubara/sequential_sentence_classification/comments(kacper).md

 ### How to use Segment ID mask?
 I couldn't find code related to the segment mask in the Pytorch code.
 However, the top comment of the SegClassificationModel class says:
 > Question answering model where answers are sentences

+### What is self.sci_sum
+I really have no clue what 'sci' means here.
+However it is a variable that controls whether the labels are scores or not (e.g. if it is a sentiment score or classification problem).